The biggest thing I can tell you when determining what you are offering is to ask this question.

 AGAIN…Big Results = Allows You To Charge Higher Prices.

-Is exactly why our coaching programs aren’t cheap, nor is our software products.
+is exactly why our coaching programs aren’t cheap, nor are our software products.

 6. CONSIDER YOUR SERVICE AS AN INVESTMENT NOT A COST